Springfield, Illinois: Pre-Civil War

-Settlers originally named this community as "Calhoun,” after Senator John C. Calhoun of South Carolina, expressing their cultural ties.
+Settlers originally named this community "Calhoun", after Senator John C. Calhoun of South Carolina, expressing their cultural ties.
 The land that Springfield now occupies was visited first by trappers and fur traders who came to the Sangamon River in 1818.

-The first cabin was built in 1820, by John Kelly, after discovering the area to be plentiful of deer and wild game.
-He built his cabin upon a hill, overlooking a creek known eventually as the Town Branch.
+The first cabin was built in 1820 by John Kelly, after he discovered that the area was plentiful with deer and other wild game.
+He built his cabin on a hill, overlooking a creek known eventually as the Town Branch.
 A stone marker on the north side of Jefferson street, halfway between 1st and College streets, marks the location of this original dwelling.
-A second stone marker at the NW corner of 2nd and Jefferson, often mistaken for the original home site, marks instead the location of the first county courthouse, which was later built on Kelly's property.
-In 1821, Calhoun was designated as the county seat of Sangamon County due to its location, fertile soil and trading opportunities.
+A second stone marker at the northwest corner of 2nd St. and Jefferson St., often mistaken for the original home site, marks instead the location of the first county courthouse, which was later built on Kelly's property.
+In 1821, Calhoun was designated as the county seat of Sangamon County due to its location, fertile soil, and trading opportunities.

 Settlers from Kentucky, Virginia, and North Carolina came to the developing settlement.
-By 1832, Senator Calhoun had fallen out of the favor with the public and the town renamed itself as Springfield.
+By 1832, Senator Calhoun had fallen out of the favor with the public, and the town renamed itself as Springfield.
 According to local history, the name was suggested by the wife of John Kelly, after Spring Creek, which ran through the area known as "Kelly's Field".

 Kaskaskia was the first capital of the Illinois Territory from its organization in 1809, continuing through statehood in 1818, and through the first year as a state in 1819.
 Vandalia was the second state capital of Illinois, from 1819 to 1839.
-Springfield was designated in 1839 as the third capital, and has continued to be so.
-The designation was largely due to the efforts of Abraham Lincoln and his associates; nicknamed the "Long Nine" for their combined height of 54 ft.
+In 1839, Springfield was designated as the third capital.
+The designation was largely due to the efforts of Abraham Lincoln and his associates, who were nicknamed the "Long Nine" for their combined height of 54 ft.